-The WISE project, and various follow-up activities, has developed homogenized sets of soil data, linked to a spatial data set, relevant for a wide range of environmental studies at global scale - agro-ecological zoning, assessments of crop production, soil vulnerability to pollution, soil carbon stocks and change, and soil gaseous emission potentials (see: WISE-related publications).
+The WISE project has developed homogenized sets of soil property estimates for the world.
+These have been linked to the soil geographical data of the 1:5M FAO Soil Map of the World.
+The resulting area-class maps have been, and are being used, for a wide range of environmental studies at global scale: agro-ecological zoning, assessments of crop production, soil vulnerability to pollution, soil carbon stocks and change, and soil gaseous emission potentials.

 There are many gaps in most soil data sets.
 An important application of WISE-derived soil property data has been to fill gaps in primary SOTER databases, using consistent taxotransfer procedures.

 The resulting GIS datasets are referred to as SOTWIS databases.
 SOTWIS databases were used to populate large portions of the Harmonized World Soil Database (HWSD 2012).
 Subsequently, in 2022, FAO and IIASA used the final WISE30sec study (2016) to provide soil parameter estimates for version 2.0 of the HWSD.

 The full complement of WISE databases is listed here; SOTWIS databases are described here.
 These resources are available via a GeoNetwork catalogue instance, data.isric.org.